tazama-lf/docs/Product/configuration-management.md

 *   bands/cases are typically sequentially numbered (and ".00" is reserved in cases) and will always have at least two.

-The rule processor must produce one of these results (identified by the result’s `subRuleRef`) and when it does, the typology processor must be configured via a typology configuration to “catch” that specific `subRuleRef`.
+The rule processor must produce one of these results (identified by the result's `subRuleRef`) and when it does, the typology processor must be configured via a typology configuration to "catch" that specific `subRuleRef`.
 If the rule processor produces a result that the typology processor can't process, the typology processor won't be able to complete the evaluation of that specific typology or the channel that contains the typology or the transaction that contains the channel: the evaluation will "hang".
 For this reason alone the exit conditions must be represented in the typology configuration and interpreted in the typology processor, even if the interpretation is non-deterministic (false, with a zero weighting), but some (few!) exit conditions actually also have deterministic results that have a weighting.

-Because the `rules` object contains every possible rule result outcome from each of the rule processors allocated to the typology, the typology configuration can become quite verbose, but here’s a short example of a rules object for a typology that contains two rules:
+Because the `rules` object contains every possible rule result outcome from each of the rule processors allocated to the typology, the typology configuration can become quite verbose, but here's a short example of a rules object for a typology that contains two rules:

 ```
 "rules": [